VOL. IV - CHAPTER 9

 William Veness, son of Joseph and Francis was baptised on 11 July 1824 at Wartling Parish Church (Chapter 4).

-William and Sarah appear to have moved to London and had two other daughters
+William and Sarah appear to have moved to London and had two more daughters

 In 1861 William and Sarah were living at St Dunstan's, Middx.
 William Veness, aged 36, is a police officer.
 His wife Sarah was 38 years old.
 Their daughter Sarah Ann Veness, is 6 years old and a scholar, born Whitefriars.
-Daughter Mary is not listed
+Daughter Mary is not listed, but see below.

 In 1871 William and Sarah are living at St Anne's, Blackfriars, London.
 William is now a City Constable.
 Daughters Sarah and Ada are both listed.